hoppscotch/.github/profile/README.md

 **[Hoppscotch](https://hoppscotch.io) is a community-driven open source API development ecosystem.**

-- Used by more than 800,000 developers
+- Used by more than one million developers
 - 42,000+ GitHub stars
 - 65,000+ monthly users